Improve Your Skill at Reading Water for Fly Fishing: Riffles

 Why and When to Fly Fish the Riffles

-Riffles are mainly considered a summer-time water type (i.e. anglers primarily focus on fly fishing the riffles June-early fall).
+Riffles are mainly considered a summer-time water type (i.e. anglers primarily focus on fly fishing the riffles June to early fall while using a single dry fly or dry-dropper rig).
 The reason for this is that trout will move into riffles when water temperatures have warmed up enough.
 As the water temperature increases, a trout's metabolism increases as well.
 Once water temperatures have creeped up into the mid-50s (Fahrenheit) trout will begin to move into the riffles in order to feed more heavily.

 Aquatic insects are more abundant in riffles because of the greater amount of dissolved oxygen, protection (all those nooks and crannies between stones), and food (not only other aquatic insects but also aquatic vegetation that relies on abundant sunlight).
 With all of those aquatic insects living in riffles, it is a great place for a trout to station itself to get a meal.